-Homemade grenadine is surprisingly easy to make and when you learn how to make grenadine, you can avoid the high fructose corn syrup and food coloring in the store-bought version.
+Homemade grenadine is surprisingly easy to make.
+When you learn how to make grenadine yourself, you can avoid the high fructose corn syrup and food coloring that you find in the store-bought version.

-The food industry, however, has widely replaced grenadine fruit bases with artificial ingredients.
-The Mott’s brand ‘Rose’s’, by far the most common grenadine brand in the United States, is now formulated entirely out of a high-fructose corn syrup, water, citric acid, and natural and artificial flavors.
+The food industry has widely replaced grenadine fruit bases with artificial ingredients.
+Rose’s, by far the most common grenadine brand in the United States, is made using mostly high-fructose corn syrup, water, citric acid, and natural and artificial flavors.
 It’s colored using Red 40 (made with petroleum distillates or coal tars) and Blue 1.

-- Bring 4 cups of pomegranate juice (the whole 32oz bottle) to a boil.
+- Bring 4 cups of pomegranate juice (a whole 32 fluid ounce bottle) to a boil.

 - Lower heat and simmer until it reduces in half.
 You can let it reduce more that half if you want it to be a bit thicker.
 This process took about 15 minutes.